 Through it all, the original songs drive the narrative, define the characters, and capture the rhythm of the music of the time to a tee, from Swing, to Jazz, Big Band, and the Blues (with top-notch orchestrations by Charlie Rosen and Bryan Carter, music direction by Darryl Archibald, sound by Brian Ronan, music supervision by Mary-Mitchell Campbell, music coordination by Kristy Norter, and Glen Kelly providing dance and incidental music arrangements); Nicholaw’s inspired vintage-style choreography is breathtakingly dynamic and painstakingly precise; and the subtle, witty, and biting observations of the characters on endemic bigotry give the show its welcome current import, while still retaining the basic plot points of the original motion picture.
 It all works, in a brilliantly conceived, masterfully executed, and thoroughly entertaining hot, hot, hot show that shouldn’t be missed.

 Running Time: Approximately two hours and 30 minutes, including an intermission.

-Some Like It Hot plays an open-ended run at the Shubert Theatre, 225 West 44th Street, NYC.
+Some Like It Hot plays through Saturday, December 30, 2023, at the Shubert Theatre, 225 West 44th Street, NYC.
 For tickets (priced at $74-278, plus fees), go online.
 Masks are optional but strongly encouraged in the theater.